tokenami/tokenami/README.md

 ### Introducing Tokenami

-Tokenami aims to improve some of these areas by using CSS variables instead of CSS properties in the `style` attribute, and bringing all necessary tools under one roof.
+Tokenami aims to improve some of these areas by using atomic CSS variables instead of atomic classes, and bringing all necessary tools under one roof.
 It features:

 - Simple naming convention—convert any CSS property to a CSS variable (e.g. `padding` becomes `--padding`)
-- Smaller stylesheet made possible by atomic CSS variables
+- Smaller stylesheet using atomic CSS variables (e.g. one `padding: var(--padding)` rule vs. many `.p-1`, `.p-2` classes)
-- Config file for defining your theme
+- Config file for providing design system constraints
 - Feature-rich intellisense when authoring styles
-- A tiny `css` utility with variants, and responsive variants support
+- Tiny `css` utility for variant support and composition without specificity conflicts
-- Seamless composition across component boundaries using the `css` utility
-- Runtime style support (e.g. `style={css({ '--color': props.color })}`)
+- Dynamic style support (e.g. `style={css({ '--color': props.color })}`)
 - Aliasable properties (e.g. `style={css({ '--p': 4 })}` for padding)
 - Custom selector support enabling descendant selectors
 - Improved debugging experience in dev tools (coming soon)
-- Statically generated styles
+- Static style generation
-- No bundler integration
+- No bundler integration needed
 </details>

-## Getting started
+## Quick start

 Tokenami offers a CLI tool for generating static styles, a [~2.5kb](https://bundlephobia.com/package/@tokenami/css) CSS utility for authoring your styles, and a TypeScript plugin to enhance the developer experience.

 ### Installation

-Install using your package manager of choice.
-For example:
+Install using your package manager of choice:

 ```sh
 npm install -D tokenami && npm install @tokenami/css
 ```

-And then initialise your tokenami project:
+Then initialise your project:

 ```sh
 npx tokenami init
 ```

-### Configure TypeScript
+### Basic setup

-Add Tokenami to `include` and `plugins` in your `tsconfig.json` or `jsconfig.json`.
+#### 1. Add Tokenami to your TypeScript config (`tsconfig.json` or `jsconfig.json`):

 ```json
 {